cchitsiang/awesome-stars/topics.md

 ## postgresql

 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
+We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an end-to-end machine learning system.
 It enables you to train models and make online predictions using only SQL, without your data ever leaving your favorite database.
 - [koskimas/kysely](https://github.com/koskimas/kysely) - A type-safe typescript SQL query builder
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.